shlomif/shlomif-tech-diary/tweets.md

 ----

-"A vampire may only be slain by other vampires, except for the last standing vampire who will be slain by his favourite children." — The-Codex™ of The-Game™.
+"A vampire can only be slain by other vampires, except for the last standing vampire who will be slain by his favourite children." — The-Codex™ of The-Game™.

 "Yoda: Matters not Sith [= wizard] number, as much as short-term quarterly gains."